dji-sdk/Mobile-SDK-Tutorial/Android-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md

 		...
 	}
 ~~~
-Be aware that you must first start up **mDjiGLSurfaceView** and before setting the callback, and that you must set the callback to null before destroying **mDjiGLSurfaceView**.
+It is extremely important that in the **onDestroy()** method, you first terminate the video data processing operation by setting the callback function to **null** before you destroy the **DjiGLSurfaceView** object, as shown above.
+If you destroy the surface view first, the callback function will continue to send data to an object that does not exist, which could cause your app to crash.

+Conversely, in your **onCreate()** method, you must start the **DjiGLSurfaceView** object before assigning the callback function, for the same reason (refer to the beginning of step (3) where we modify the **onCreate()** method for clarification).

-### 5.Connect to your DJI Drones
+### 6. Connecting to your DJI Drones

 After you have built and run the project successfully, you can now connect your mobile device to an aircraft to check the FPV View.
-Follow the appropriate instructions for your specific aircraft modelp:
+Follow the appropriate instructions for your specific aircraft model:

 #### Connecting to a DJI Inspire 1 or Phantom 3 Professional/Advanced: